LibraryOfCongress/concordia/docs/how-we-work.md

 Each sprint is two weeks long.
 We have a sprint kick off the first day of the new sprint.
 There are three basic meeting rhythms:

--   Daily standups at 10:00 – 10:30 am
+-   Daily standups at 10:30 - 10:45 am
     -   Structure: Each team member talks says what they completed yesterday, what they will work on today, and any blockers
 -   Weekly backlog grooming on Thursday at 3:00 – 4:30 pm
     -   Structure: tickets in the backlog are sorted by priority, the team adds acceptance criteria, story points and assigns the tasks to a team member
 -   Sprint demo and retrospectives are held every two weeks
-    -   At the end of each sprint, Artemis demos work completed in the sprint for the larger library stakeholders followed by a retrospective of just the product team.
+    -   At the end of each sprint, the PM demos work completed in the sprint for the larger library stakeholders followed by a retrospective of just the product team.
 These are held back-to-back, on the same day

-All meetings are held via WebEx, a video teleconference application.
+All meetings are held in person, on Slack or WebEx, a video teleconference application.

 ## Definition of Done

 So that we can work more efficiently and be confident in the quality of the work we are delivering, we have a clear definition of what it means for a user story to be done, or production-ready.

--   for delivering a user story to the product team
+-   **For delivering a user story to the product team:**
     -  Story needs to be written in a way that is clear from both a development and a testing standpoint.
 Stories will need to be reviewed by the product team during creation.
-    -   Acceptance criteria should include the relevant tests needed (unit, security, performance, acceptance, etc) - Acceptance criteria should include the objective of the story, for use in approval by PO or tech team or both - The delivered functionality should match the acceptance criteria of the user story - All tests must pass in the Artemis stage environment (unit, integration, feature) - The delivered functionality should be 508 compliant - Security requirements must be met - All documentation must be up to date (diagrams, training documentation, API documentation, help text, etc) - The delivered functionality should be compatible with the latest versions of IE, Firefox, Chrome and Safari
+    -  Acceptance criteria should include the relevant tests needed (unit, security, performance, acceptance, etc)
+    - Acceptance criteria should include the objective of the story, for use in approval by PO or tech team or both - The delivered functionality should match the acceptance criteria of the user story
--   for product team to accept the user story and ship it - The product team has verified the functionality in staging
+-  **for product team to accept the user story and ship it**

-## Accepting Vendor Work

-Acceptance of work happens through the sprint as work is completed.
-The procedure is as follows:

--   Development team completes work - See "for for delivering a user story to the product team" in Definition of Done above
--   Development team creates pull request to Artemis `master` - See Pull Request Process
+    - The functionality meets the acceptance criteria
--   The product team has verified the functionality against acceptance criteria in a deployed instance for a feature level pull request
+    - The product team has verified the functionality in staging
--   Code review takes place - See Code Review Process
--   Pull request merged to Artemis `master`
--   User testing happens - See "for product team to accept the user story and ship it" in Definition of Done above, and Testing Strategy
--   Product team creates pull request to LOC `master` after each sprint
--   Library's technical lead merges pull request to master
+    - All tests must pass in the the stage environment (unit, integration, feature)
+    - The delivered functionality should be 508 compliant
+    - Security requirements must be met - All documentation must be up to date (diagrams, training documentation, API documentation, help text, etc)
+    - The delivered functionality should be compatible with the latest versions of IE, Firefox, Chrome and Safari

 ## Processes